siennabienna/workshop_7/README.md

 # Assigning Boundries for Bedbugs

-In order to keep the bedbugs on the blanket, I had to make a `checkEdges` function.
+I was having a bit of a problem with the bedbugs showing up all over the screen and not just on the bed.
+I tried to use the example code from the workshop video, but they still weren't only staying on the bed.
+In order to keep the bedbugs on the blanket, I had update `checkEdges` function.
 This is how I did it:

 ```js
   checkEdges() {